fbpx

 Pack some snacks and a thermos with a hot beverage to enjoy in the fully enclosed shelter.
 There’s even a wood-burning stove inside to keep you toasty warm.
 You may be sharing the space with others (depending on the day and time you arrive).
 Take it as an opportunity to make friendly conversation!

-Don’t forget your Sno Park Pass!
-This is required to be able to park at the trailheads, as it helps fund the showplowing and maintanence.
-You can buy a day pass for $5 or a season pass for $30.
-You can purchase this pass at REI, ranger stations, or local outdoor gear shops.
+Don’t forget your Sno-Park Pass!
+This pass is required to be able to park at the trailheads from November 1st – April 30th each year.
+It helps fund the snowplowing and maintenance of these lots.
+You can buy a day pass for $5 or a season pass for $30 at REI, ranger stations, or local outdoor gear shops.

 Bend, Oregon | Free Snowshoe Tour